Skip to content

 Standard configuration

 STEP 1.
-In your navigation pane, click Data Flow > Integrations.
+Access Data Flow > Integrations.
 View the list of available integrations.

 STEP 2.
 Select AWS Resource Metadata.